ldynia/workshop-containerized/readme.md

 user@machine:~/containerized-workshop$ docker images
 REPOSITORY                      TAG                 IMAGE ID            CREATED             SIZE alpine                          3.6                 a41a7446062d        2 weeks ago         3.97MB
-ldynia/conteneraized-workshop   1.0                 d80e90d300bc        6 minutes ago       60.6MB
+ldynia/conteneraized-workshop   1.0                 d80e90d300bc        6 minutes ago       59.7MB
 ```

-Let's run our newly created image and see if the program works.
-At the same time when program is running open a new terminal and execute `docekr ps` command.
-Execute dockere `docker ps` once more after the program is ended.
+Let's crate a container from our newly created image and see if our program works.
+At the same time when program is running open a new terminal and execute `docker ps` command.
+Execute docker `docker ps` once more after the program is ended.

 ```
 # Run our program